PruneTruong/DenseMatching/README.md

-**If you're interested in training a probabilistic correspondence network unsupervised (mix of [PDCNet](https://arxiv.org/abs/2101.01710) and [WarpC](https://arxiv.org/abs/2104.03308)), check out our recent work [Refign](https://ieeexplore.ieee.org/document/10030987), with [code](https://github.com/brdav/refign).** It will be integrated in this code base soon.
+**If you're interested in training a probabilistic correspondence network unsupervised (mix of [PDCNet](https://arxiv.org/abs/2101.01710) and [WarpC](https://arxiv.org/abs/2104.03308)), check out our recent work [Refign](https://ieeexplore.ieee.org/document/10030987), with [code](https://github.com/brdav/refign).**
+It is also integrated in this code base as UAWarpC.

 ## Updates